 A non-SEA eligible applicant for planning and initial implementation funds is a charter school developer that has applied to an authorized public chartering authority to operate a charter school, and has provided that authority with adequate and timely notice of its application for funding under the CSP.
-A charter school is a public school that provides a program of elementary or secondary education, or both; is nonsectarian and does not charge tuition;

-complies with Federal and State civil rights laws; is a school to which parents choose to send their children; and that admits students on the basis of a lottery, if more students apply than can be accommodated.
-The term -dveloper" means an individual or group of individuals (including a public or private nonprofit organization), which may include teachers, administrators, and other school staff, parents, or other members of the local community in which a charter school project will be carried out.
+A charter school is a public school that provides a program of elementary or secondary education, or both; is nonsectarian and does not charge tuition; complies with Federal and State civil rights laws; is a school to which parents choose to send their children; and that admits students on the basis of a lottery, if more students apply than can be accommodated.
+The term "developer" means an individual or group of individuals (including a public or private nonprofit organization), which may include teachers, administrators, and other school staff, parents, or other members of the local community in which a charter school project will be carried out.
 A for-profit entity does not qualify as an eligible applicant for purposes of the CSP.
 However, a CSP grant recipient may enter into a contract with a for-profit entity for the day-to-day management of the charter school (20 USC 7221i).

-- 1. Matching Not Applicable

-- 2. Level of Effort Not Applicable

-- 3. Earmarking

-- a.
-Each SEA receiving a grant may reserve not more than 5 percent of these funds for administrative expenses associated with the charter school grant program (20 USC 7221c(f)(4)). - b.
-The SEA must provide 95 percent of the grant funds to eligible applicants in the State for planning and initial implementation activities or for State dissemination activities.
-Not more than 10 percent of the grant amount may be used to establish a revolving loan fund for eligible applicants that have received a CSP grant and not more than 10 percent of the grant amount may be reserved for dissemination activities (20 USC 7221(f)(1) and (5)).
+- 1. Matching Not Applicable - 2.
+Level of Effort Not Applicable a.
+Each SEA receiving a grant may reserve not more than 5 percent of these funds for administrative expenses associated with the charter school grant program (20 USC 7221c(f)(4)).

+- b.
+The SEA must provide at least 95 percent of the grant funds to eligible applicants in the State for planning and initial implementation activities or for State dissemination activities.
+Not more than 10 percent of the grant amount may be used to establish a revolving loan fund for eligible applicants that have received a CSP grant and not more than 10 percent of the grant amount may be reserved for dissemination activities (20 USC 7221c(f)(1) and (5)). - c.
+Grantees that received FY 2010 awards for replication and expansion of high-quality charter schools may not expend more than 15 percent of grant funds for initial operational costs associated with the expansion or improvement of the eligible entity's oversight or management of its schools (see A.3.b. above) (Program Announcement issued May 24, 2010, Federal Register (75 FR 28789-28795)).
+This initial operational costs amount limitation was increased to 20 percent for replication and expansion grants awarded in FY 2011 (Program Announcement issued July 12, 2011, Federal Register (76 FR 40890-40898)).
-- 2. Performance Reporting Not Applicable

-- 3. Special Reporting Not Applicable

-- 4. Section 1512 ARRA Reporting Not Applicable
+- 2. Performance Reporting Not Applicable - 3.
+Special Reporting Not Applicable - 4.
+Section 1512 ARRA Reporting Not Applicable - 5.
+Subaward Reporting under the Transparency Act Applicable